About This Program

 - Minimum 6 credit hours in the minor must be outside of the course requirements for any major or other minor the student is pursuing.

 - Minimum 50 percent of the total credit hours for the minor must be taken at Kent State (in residence).

-- It is recommended that students pursuing the Pre-Law minor give strong consideration to the following courses in fulfillment of the Kent Core and/or college general requirements:
+- It is recommended that students pursuing the Pre-Law minor give strong consideration to the following courses in fulfillment of the Kent Core:

-- Students are strongly encouraged to consider prerequisites of advanced courses in the Pre-Law minor as they select their Kent Core courses and/or college general requirements.
+- Students are strongly encouraged to consider prerequisites of advanced courses in the Pre-Law minor as they select their Kent Core courses.